 Using these standardized modules and procedures will strengthen validity and reliability of the resulting measures and assure maximum comparability with national statistics on food security and hunger.

 Guide to Measuring Household Food Security (Revised 2000)—The Guide is the most authoritative and accessible resource on how to measure household food security.
 It provides detailed guidance for researchers on how to use the survey module to measure food security and food insecurity.
 Statistics from surveys that use these methods will be directly comparable to published national statistics.
 This Guide supersedes the Guide to Implementing the Core Food Security Module, published by USDA in 1997.
-Please note recent changes below.
+Please note changes since publication of the Guide that are described below.

 The Guide includes: